World Service Authority FAQ

 By whom?Garry Davis (See Definitions: What is the World Government of World Citizens?)

-How is it administered?The administrative agency is the World Service Authority, founded in 1954, now a District of Columbia non-profit corporation.
+How is it administered?The administrative agency is the World Service Authority, founded in 1954, now a District of Columbia non-profit organization.

 How does the WGWC define "peace"?The result of a codified social contract between equally sovereign humans living in the same geographical environment.